-The long-term consequences of child abuse and neglect (child maltreatment) can be profound and may endure long after the abuse or neglect occurs.
-Effects can appear in childhood, adolescence, or adulthood, and may affect various aspects of an individual's development (e.g., physical, cognitive, psychological, and behavioral).
+The long-term impact of child abuse and neglect (child maltreatment) can be profound and may endure long after the abuse or neglect occurs.
+Although, not all forms of abuse and neglect may cause visible injuries, the consequences for children, families, and society can last through generations.
+Effects can appear in childhood, adolescence, or adulthood and may affect various aspects of an individual's development (e.g., physical, psychological, behavioral,) and have societal consequences.

 Centers for Disease Control and Prevention (2016)